Ni1kko/Spatial/README.md

 Press <kbd>INSERT</kbd> while focused on CS:GO window.

 ### Where is my config file saved?
-Configuration files are saved inside `Osiris` folder in your `Documents` folder (`%USERPROFILE%\Documents\Osiris`).
+Configuration files are saved inside `Spatial` folder in your `Documents` folder (`%USERPROFILE%\Documents\Spatial`).
 The config is in human readable format and can be edited (e.g, using notepad).
 Sometimes after updates configuration file needs to be deleted and recreated.

-### What hooking methods Osiris uses?
+### What hooking methods Spatial uses?
 Currently implemented hooking methods are:
 *   MinHook - trampoline hook
 *   VmtHook - hook a function directly in a vtable